Chart Color Schemes

 Household Composition

-Lewisham features high concentrations of group households and lone person households, with a median household size of 2.2 people
+Lewisham features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 59.2% of all households, including 22.6% couples with children, 28.2% couples without children, and 7.6% single parent families.
+Family households comprise 59.2% of all households, including 22.6% couples with children, 28.2% couples without children, and 7.6% single parent families.
 Non-family households account for the remaining 40.8%, with lone person households at 30.7% and group households comprising 9.5%.
-The median household size is 2.2 people.
+The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households